intellifi-nl/webapi-doc/resources.md

 Events
 ------

 The events resource keeps a copy of all relevant events that occured.
-This is an exact copy of the events that are avaialble on the message bus.
+This is an exact copy of the events that are available on the message bus.
 Please note that lots of events are flowing through the system.
 The history of events is kept for a limited time.
-If you would like to retreive all events then you should consider connecting to our message bus through one of the avaialble [push technologies](https://github.com/intellifi-nl/doc-push).
+If you would like to retreive all events then you should consider connecting to our message bus through one of the available [push technologies](https://github.com/intellifi-nl/doc-push).

 Every event is envelopped in an JSON object with the following fields: